How To Best Organize a Walk In Pantry

 I knew that with the addition of a shelf in both of these locations I would be able to separate the categories better making organization much easier to maintain.

 Wood pantry shelves can be easy to make and install depending on how your pantry is constructed.
-Ours was easy, mainly because we had the right tools for the job.
+Our two newly added shelves were easy, mainly because we had the right tools for the job.

 And while we are talking shelves for storage, check out these conveyor-belt-esque shelves I designed for our garage (my studio).
 And how I hacked some cabinets to gain extra depth.